ant-design/ant-design/components/layout/index.en-US.md

 When you are handling the overall layout of a page, this component might be helpfull.

-> Base on `flex layout`, please pay attension to the compatibility.
+> Base on `flex layout`, please pay attention to the compatibility.

 ## API